ms-iot/iot-walkthrough/ImageCreation/README.md

 exit /b
 ```

-Change the package's manifest (`Appx.BackgroundWeatherStation.pkg.xml`) to install only the app, the certificate, `AppxConfigBackground.cmd` and `AppInstallBackground.cmd`:
+Change the package's manifest (`Appx.BackgroundWeatherStation.pkg.xml` in the package's folder) to install only the app, the certificate, `AppxConfigBackground.cmd` and `AppInstallBackground.cmd`:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>